willothy/nvim-config/README.md

 ## Some things I'm working on in this repo

+- Custom UI elements
+  - Simple floating scrollbars for split windows
+  - Custom foldexpr and foldtext
+    - Shows both the last line of the fold
+    - Preserves extmarks / inlay hints
+    - TODO: Preserves semantic token highlights
+  - Code action menu with preview, based on dropbar.nvim
+  - Featureful bars and lines based on heirline, dropbar.nvim, and nvim-cokeline
+  - `ui.select` based on [`dropbar.nvim`](https://github.com/Bekaboo/dropbar.nvim)
+    - This has now been merged into `dropbar.nvim`, so ignore the impl in this repo and use that instead :)
 - `rx.lua`: Reactive extensions for Neovim (very WIP, kinda abandoned)
   - [x] signals and effects
   - [x] automatic dependency tracking